WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 # Transform the testing data using the scaler previously fitted to the training data
 X_test_scaled = scaler.transform(X_test)
 ```
-Now that the training and testing data have been successfully imputed, encoded and scaled, we proceed with generating the histograms of the 15 total features comprising the ```X_train_scaled```.
+Now that the training and testing data have been successfully imputed, encoded and scaled, we proceed with regenerating the histograms of the 15 total features comprising the ```X_train_scaled```.
 ```python
 # Convert X_train_scaled to a dataframe for easier plotting
 X_train_scaled_df = pd.DataFrame(X_train_scaled)